sforstephan/ssc24/readme.md

 # Installation and Usage

-## Model Description
+## ODD Model Description
-A detailed model description using the Odd Protocol is provided in the file [model_description.pdf](model_description.pdf).
+A detailed model description using the ODD Protocol is provided in the file [model_description.pdf](model_description.pdf).

 ## Source Code
 The source code is provided in the folder [source_code](source_code).